 Red.
 I’m wearing red.
 No more pink.
 I am an adult.
 This does lots of things.
 It tells you age is denoted by colour – another indicator of dystopia.
 It tells you their world is likely controlled by a higher power who has decided colour is associated with age.
 It tells you the character is just becoming an adult.
-Charbonneau killed several birds with one stone, getting description of their attire, and describing a control mechanism in one foul swoop, as well as showing her age.
+Charbonneau killed several birds with one stone, getting description of their attire, and describing a control mechanism in one fell swoop, as well as showing her age.

 I have no control over that this confirms that there is a society or higher authority running their dystopian society, and that it controls and makes decisions about their lives

 The Testing the construct that makes this world dystopian.
 The control mechanism and the coming of age plot device.
 The centre of this book.